musetronstar/tagd/README.md

 	lemon _is_a color
 	refers_to yellow

-Example of a foreign language referent:
+Example of a Japanese referent:

 	put communication is_a _entity;
 	put language is_a communication;